-In the early 1980’s David embarked on a new career joining JP Morgan in London whereby watching his colleges on the trading floors he quickly identified that modern society also behaved collectively.
-He was then sent to New York on JPM’s highly rated internal MBA equivalent finance program.
-Once back in the London, he traded FX, Bonds, equities and commodities on JPM’s first European Prop desk.
-In ’91, he founded and managed JPM’s highly successful European Market Analysis Group, developing new behavioural investment techniques which were utilised to deploy and manage risk at the highest level of the bank.
+In the early 1980’s David embarked on a new career, joining JP Morgan in London.
+Watching his colleges on the trading floors he quickly identified modern society also behaved collectively.
+He was sent to New York on JPM’s highly rated internal MBA equivalent finance program.
+Once back in London, he traded FX, Bonds, equities and commodities on JPM’s first European Prop desk.
+In 1991 he founded and managed JPM’s highly successful European Market Analysis Group, developing new behavioural investment techniques which were utilised to deploy and manage risk at the highest level of the bank.

-In 1993 David founded his first hedge fund Apollo Asset Management, and in 1997 co-founded Emergent Asset Management as CIO.
-His primary role was overseeing trading across all fund products, as well as being particularly active in the firm’s private equity business, He co-founded Emvest, Emergent’s African land fund in 2008 and acted as its Chairman until its sale from the group in 2011.
+In 1993 David founded his first hedge fund Apollo Asset Management and in 1997 co-founded Emergent Asset Management as CIO.
+His primary role was overseeing trading across all fund products as well as being particularly active in the firm’s private equity business he co-founded Emvest, Emergent’s African land fund, in 2008 and acted as its Chairman until its sale from the group in 2011.
 In addition through Emergent’s Advisory Business, David was responsible for the critical fund raising for Heritage Oil allowing it to expand significantly by investing in its Uganda exploration program.
 He took full control of Emergent in 2011 combining his management of the Geomacro fund with the role of Chief Executive Officer until 2014.

 David has been described as a polymath and his career of more than three decades has been focussed on finding and understanding collective human behavioural patterns including deep-seated ‘patterns’ in history and then using them to try and predict the future for geopolitics and markets in today’s turbulent times.
 He has a remarkable track record.